Old News and Business Reviews

 The good news in EPCs

-The incoming Minimum Energy Efficiency Standards (MEES) require an EPC rating of ‘E’ or better for privately rented domestic and non-domestic properties.
-From 1st April 2018, this applies to new tenancies for both new and existing tenants.
-In two years’ time, it will extend to all tenancies even where there has been no change.
+The new Minimum Energy Efficiency Standards (MEES) require privately rented domestic and non-domestic properties to have an EPC rating of ‘E’ or higher.
+From 1st April 2018, this applies to new tenancies, and in two years, it will cover all tenancies, even without changes.

-It’s, therefore, well worth checking your portfolio to identify those properties which need work doing now, rather than waiting until the tenant gives notice.
-In fact, why not take this opportunity to contact all your landlords with either a ‘good news’ message (your property is compliant) or a ‘call to action’ (here’s your current EPC, you need to do x, y, z and we can help)?
+Check your portfolio now to spot properties that need work, rather than waiting for tenant notice.
+Use this opportunity to contact landlords with either a “good news” update (their property is compliant) or a “call to action” (here’s the EPC, these improvements are needed, and we can help).

 An hour or two spent on your CRM, the EPC Register, or sifting through your files, could not only garner additional work for your contractors and DEAs but will also reduce the chance of lengthy void periods when the properties come back up for let.
 That’s good news for your landlords and a positive impact on your bottom line!

-As ever, I would recommend anyone wanting more information to visit the UK Government website for full guidance, including what to do if your ‘potential’ EPC rating is below ‘E’.
-Of course, there’ll be plenty of you who have already done this exercise, but you’ll notice that the title of this post does include the words old news!
+I recommend anyone seeking more information visit the UK Government website for full guidance, including steps if your potential EPC rating falls below ‘E’.
+Many of you have probably already done this, but as the title says—this is old news!

 And don’t forget that if you have any legal queries about your tenants, our team are happy to provide free legal advice.
 Call us on 0800 840 7133.